sigstore/sigstore-website/content/docs/what_is_sigstore.md

 * X.509
 * Minisign

-It also has a customizable manifest schema (pluggable types), so you can get rekor to work with whatever values you need (within reason).
+It also has a customizable manifest schema (pluggable types), so you can get Rekor to work with whatever values you need (within reason).

 More details of pluggable types can be found on the related [documentation page](../docs/plugable_types).

-Documentation on running a rekor server [is available here](../get_started/server).
+Documentation on running a Rekor server [is available here](../get_started/server).

-Documentation on the rekor client CLI (for adding an entry to a rekor transparency log) [is available here](../get_started/client).
+Documentation on the Rekor client CLI (for adding an entry to a Rekor transparency log) [is available here](../get_started/client).

 ### Why not blockchain?